jiangbin216/kvstore/intl.en-US/Quick Start/Step 3: Connect to the instance/Through the Internet.md

 ## Prerequisites {#section_b3b_ih1_mfb .section}

 -   The public IP address of an ECS instance or a local host has been added to the whitelist of the ApsaraDB for Redis instance.
-For more information about how to configure the whitelist, see [EN-US\_TP\_123386.md\#](reseller.en-US/Quick Start/Step 2: Set IP whitelists.md#).
+For more information about how to configure the whitelist, see [Step 2: Set IP whitelists](reseller.en-US/Quick Start/Step 2: Set IP whitelists.md#).
 -   For ApsaraDB for Redis 2.8 or 5.0 instances, you cannot apply for public endpoints with the [password-free access](../../../../reseller.en-US/User Guide/Manage instances/Enable password-free access.md#) feature enabled.
 Please disable password-free access before applying for public endpoints.

     **Note:** For ApsaraDB for Redis 4.0 instances, you can apply for public endpoints after enabling the password-free access feature.
 At this point, you can access an ApsaraDB for Redis instance from a private endpoint without a password.
 However, a password is still required to access an ApsaraDB for Redis instance from a public endpoint.